SubhranilSD/Lab-Assignment-KRMU-WebDev-1/Lab1/readme.md

 ## How to Use
 1. Open `index.html` in your browser.
 2. Use the navigation menu at the top to move between sections.
 3. Try filling out the form (it doesn’t send anywhere yet since there’s no backend).
+4. Copy the image named "sdface" on the same folder as the html for the image to load.